core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is possible for CoAP endpoints to discover application groups and CoAP groups from the CoAP servers that are members of such groups, by using a GET request targeting the /.well-known/core resource.

-As shown below, such a GET request may be sent to the IP multicast address of an already known CoAP group associated to one or more application group(s); or to the All CoAP Nodes multicast address, thus targeting all reachable CoAP servers in any CoAP group.
+As shown below, such a GET request may be sent to the IP multicast address of an already known CoAP group associated to one or more application group(s); or to the "All CoAP Nodes" multicast address, thus targeting all reachable CoAP servers in any CoAP group.
 Also, the GET request may specify a query component, in order to filter the application groups of interest.

 These particular details concerning the GET request depend on the specific discovery action intended by the client and on application-specific means used to encode names of application groups and CoAP groups, e.g., in group URIs and/or CoRE target attributes used with resource links.

 The following provides examples of methods to discover application groups, building on the following assumptions.
-First, application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), and the path segment used as designated delimiter has value "gp".
+First, application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.
 Second, the name of a CoAP group is encoded as value of the CoRE target attribute "coap-gp".
 Third, a CoAP group is used and is identified by the group hostname grp.example.org.

 * A CoAP client can discover all the application groups associated to a specific CoAP group.

    This is achieved by sending the GET request above to the IP multicast address of the CoAP group, and specifying a wildcard as group name in the URI query parameter "href".
-For example, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", i.e., the query matches any application group name.
+For example, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", so that the query matches any application group name.

    Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified CoAP group and of at least one application group associated to the CoAP group.
-That is, the client gains knowledge of: i) the set of servers that are members of the specified CoAP group and of any of the associated application groups; ii) for each of those servers, the name of the application groups associated to the CoAP group of which that server is a member, and the resources it hosts within such application groups.
+That is, the client gains knowledge of: i) the set of servers that are members of the specified CoAP group and of any of the associated application groups; ii) for each of those servers, the name of the application groups where the server is a member and that are associated to the CoAP group, as well as the resources that the server hosts within such application groups.

    A full-fledged example is provided in {{fig-app-gp-discovery-example1}}.